List of Genshin Impact characters: Outlanders

-An alien swordswoman who took Tartaglia as an apprentice after he fell into the Abyss as a teenager.
+An alien swordswoman who took Tartaglia as an apprentice after he fell into the Abyss.
 Being the only survivor of her civilization's genocide, she was rescued and trained by Surtalogi and sent to Teyvat to learn about his past.
 She uses the Seven-Shifting Serpent, an ancient Khaenri'ahn technique he imparted to her, to mimic Cryo while traveling Teyvat.

 Major nations

 Mondstadt

 Mondstadt was released in September 2020.